For this church:

-The main fabric dates entirely from 1953-7.
+The main fabric dated entirely from 1953-7.
 The previous use for the site was agricultural fields.

-The churchyard is roughly square, with the church positioned centrally.
-There are no burials.
+The churchyard was roughly square, with the church positioned centrally.
+There were no burials.

 The overall potential for the survival of below-ground archaeology in the churchyard, is considered to be LOW, dating entirely from 1953 and later.
 The potential for pre-church archaeological deposits is UNKNOWN but likely to be LOW.
-Below the present interior floors of the church it is considered to be LOW.
-The fabric of the church is all 1953-7 and the potential for archaeology in the standing fabric of the post-modern period (by Vernon Royle) is considered to be MODERATE.
+Below the former interior floors of the church it is considered to be LOW.
+The fabric of the church was all 1953-7 and the potential for archaeology in the standing fabric of the post-modern period (by Vernon Royle) was considered to be MODERATE.